jonbarrow/CemUI/README.md

 **CemUI** is an easy-to-use, open source, game manager for the popular Wii-U Emulator, [Cemu](http://cemu.info/).

 **Note:**
 > CemUI v2.0 is currently a WIP and is not guaranteed to be stable.
-For the latest stable release, please go [here](https://github.com/RedDuckss/CemUI/releases/latest).

 # How can I help? / I have a suggestion!
 We **always** welcome suggestions and Pull Requests!
 This program is written in NodeJS and packaged with Electron.
 This means that anyone with experience in JavaScript, Node, HTML, CSS, and C++ can contribute just fine!
 With Node, C++ users can contribute as well, due to Node supporting C++ modules!